Below is a list of commonly asked questions about getting involved. The answers are a bit further down.

 Look on this website for information to help you with your project.
-If you can't find what you need on our website, try broadening your search.
+If you can't find what you need, try broadening your search.
 Your school library, local library, or regional council may also be able to help.
-Unfortunately we are not able to respond to student requests for information for specific school projects.
+We are not able to respond to student requests for information for specific school projects.

 Do you have free posters/resources available for school classrooms?

 Most of our education resources are available on our for teachers pages.

 Do you provide information for university students' and academics' research projects?